-There are many websites that list free camps, so if you are looking to save money this is where you should invest some time.
+There are many websites that list free camps, so if you want to travel USA on a budget, finding free camps is where you should invest some time.
 This article provides a good summary of the options and links to free camping websites.

 We find campgrounds offer many benefits.
 Apart from the pleasure of a daily shower, our kids have space to explore safely, in some they can often enjoy a swim in the pool at the end of the day, and they have the opportunity to meet and play with other kids.

 The CampersCard is a good option if you plan to stay at paid campsites – it offers discounts on site bookings plus plenty of other discounts and perks for members.